jpritikin/coach/content/docs/me/psychoactive/santo-daime/_index.md

 #### Coadministration

-There is some precedent for the use of cannabis in the Santo Daime tradition.[^macrae1998] If desired, I suggest ingesting 20mg Δ8-THC and 25mg CBD about two hours before the work commences.
+There is some precedent for the use of cannabis in the Santo Daime tradition.[^macrae1998] If desired, I suggest ingesting 20mg of Δ8-THC about two hours before the work commences.
 This low dose may help ease the experience during the first serving of Daime.
 As a bonus, cannabis is also an antiemetic.